 NATIONAL CARD PLAYING DAY

 In the 9th century, the Chinese began developing games using money and other paper objects.
-These early playing cards bear no resemblance to the sturdier European playing cards that developed a few centuries later.
+These early playing cards bear no resemblance to the sturdier European playing cards that emerged a few centuries later.

 Card games spread around the world in a variety of shapes and styles.
 From the elaborate Mamluk designs of Egypt to the appearance of the first playing cards during the Early Renaissance in Europe, the decks were divided into four suits of coins, cups, swords and sticks or batons.